 The Food and Nutrition Policy and Programs (FANPP) Program offers a multidisciplinary curriculum in nutrition science, statistics, economics, and food policy.

-This program is in the Division of Food and Nutrition Policy and Programs.
+This program and its faculty are in the Division of Food and Nutrition Policy and Programs.

 Master of Science

 For the Master of Science FANPP program, a personalized learning experience is built around forty-eight semester hour units of coursework, including a set of core requirements, specialization requirements, and electives.

 In addition to the core courses in quantitative methods, economics, and policy, students in each specialization choose two areas of specialization (consisting of three or more courses) reflecting their professional interests and goals.
 Specializations fall into various domains including food and nutrition policies and program interventions and food systems in the US and globally; humanitarian assistance; consumer behavior and health communication; food justice and social responsibility; agricultural and environmental sustainability; food business and regulation; and research and evaluation methods.
 There is flexibility for students to design their own specializations in consultation with their advisors.
 Students also choose electives drawn from the wide range of courses in the Friedman School of Nutrition Science and Policy; Friedman students have access to courses at other schools in the university and at other institutions in the Boston area.
 All students in the FANPP program complete a professional internship that adds hands-on experience to class-based learning.
 Learn more details about specializations and their required coursework here.

 Students normally complete the Master of Science degree in two years of full-time study; part-time study is also possible.